Data has revolutionised the way charities and funders can measure, understand and prove the impact of their work.

 If you’re thinking about what to do with data then you’re in good company.
 Here are some key ways to make data work for your organisation.

-There are over 10,000 charitable foundations in the UK.
-Between them, they generate a vast amount of data.
-But this data has not traditionally been seen as a resource in the same way that money has been, and this is a missed opportunity.
 In this report we outline how grant-makers can use data at both an individual and a collective level to improve their funding practice.

 Data protection is something charities can't ignore.
 This short guide outlines ten considerations for charities on the safe use of personal data and introduces non-specialists to UK data protection regulations, risks and good practice.